-You know those projects that start out with good intentions but turn out to be a major miss?
-Since we moved into our home several years ago, my fence and I have not had a good relationship.
-We started out with a tall light grey fence along the back that the developer put in, and a simple cedar fence was added on either side of our house shortly after.
+You know those home improvement projects that start out with good intentions but turn out to be a major miss?
+Since we moved into our home several years ago, our fence and I have not had a good relationship.
+We started out with a light grey fence along the back that the developer put in, and a simple cedar fence was added on either side of our house shortly after.
 It sounded like an alright idea at the time, but I didn’t realize it would turn out to cause me so much grief.

 From the minute that fence went in, I hated it (such a strong word, but nothing else would suffice!).
 I didn’t want to stain it to match the grey, so I thought I’d try staining over the grey to match the cedar.
 ‘Natural Cedar’ stain sounded like the perfect solution.

 It looked okay to start with, but when the sun was shining, it gave off a terrible orange glow.
 T-E-R-R-I-B-L-E!
 I almost didn’t want to look out my back window, and I’d cringe whenever I did!
-I ended up living with it for awhile because at least it blended better with the cedar fence and looked a little more uniform.
+I ended up living with it for a while because at least it blended better with the cedar fence and looked a little more uniform.
 In addition, I wasn’t very excited about having to pull out the paint brush, yet again.

 After not being able to go one more year looking at my orange fence, I decided to finally do something about it.
 I knew it would be a big project, but it was worth it to me since we spend so much time in our backyard.

-Transforming the Orange Fence
+Transforming Our Orange Fence

-Step one was finding the right color.
 I wasn’t going to make the same mistake twice, so I took finding just the right stain color very seriously.

-- The third stain option, called Tugboat, was perfect, having the right balance between the color of our house, trim and deck (and if you notice on the picture, it looked a lot different than the orange next to it).
+- The third stain option, called Tugboat by Behr, was perfect having the right balance between the color of our house, trim and deck (and if you refer to the photo, it looked a lot different than the orange next to it).
 I also liked how this color was similar in tone to our stepping stones.

 The next step was removing as much of the chipped paint, dirt and debris as possible.
-I used the pressure washer (standing back a good distance) and it worked like a charm.
-I let the whole thing dry for a couple days to ensure the moisture was out, then lightly scraped and sanded the whole thing.
+I used the pressure washer (standing back a good distance to avoid damaging the wood) and it worked like a charm.
+You can also apply a fence stain removing or brightening agent, but I preferred not to because they can be toxic and damage plants.

-For the cedar fence, I went with a semi-transparent and on the back fence, I used a solid stain (since that is what was originally used and the wood is a lower grade).
+For the cedar fence (along the sides), I went with Behr Tugboat semi-transparent stain.
+On the back fence, I used the Behr Tugboat solid fence stain (since that is what was originally used and the wood is a lower grade).

 It amazes me that this corner of our yard is the same one as the first picture in this post.
 We’ve come a long way, Baby!
 (It looks like that lawn could use a good mowing, doesn’t it?)